-You can choose a fixed-rate loan to lock in a low interest rate.
-Borrowers choose these types of loans when interest rates are low and they want to lock in at this low rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater stability in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at a good rate.
+You might choose a fixed-rate loan to lock in a low interest rate.
+People choose fixed-rate loans because interest rates are low and they want to lock in at the lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at the best rate currently available.
 Call Hawk Mortgage Group at (443) 619-7900 to learn more.

-Most Adjustable Rate Mortgages feature this cap, which means they can't go up above a specified amount in a given period.
-Your ARM may feature a cap on interest rate variances over the course of a year.
-For example: no more than two percent per year, even if the underlying index increases by more than two percent.
-Sometimes an ARM has a "payment cap" that guarantees your payment can't increase beyond a certain amount in a given year.
-Almost all ARMs also cap your rate over the duration of the loan.
+The majority of Adjustable Rate Mortgages are capped, which means they can't increase over a specified amount in a given period.
+There may be a cap on how much your interest rate can go up in one period.
+For example: no more than a couple percent per year, even if the underlying index increases by more than two percent.
+Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount that the payment can increase in a given period.
+Most ARMs also cap your interest rate over the life of the loan.

-ARMs usually start at a very low rate that usually increases as the loan ages.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the initial rate is fixed for three or five years.
+ARMs most often feature their lowest rates toward the start.
+They guarantee the lower interest rate from a month to ten years.
+You've probably read about 5/1 or 3/1 ARMs.
+For these loans, the initial rate is fixed for three or five years.
 After this period it adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then adjust after the initial period.
-Loans like this are best for borrowers who expect to move in three or five years.
-These types of adjustable rate loans benefit people who will sell their house or refinance before the initial lock expires.
+These kinds of loans are fixed for 3 or 5 years, then they adjust after the initial period.
+These loans are usually best for people who expect to move in three or five years.
+These types of adjustable rate loans benefit borrowers who will move before the loan adjusts.

-Most borrowers who choose ARMs choose them when they want to take advantage of lower introductory rates and don't plan on remaining in the home longer than the introductory low-rate period.
-ARMs are risky when property values decrease and borrowers cannot sell their home or refinance their loan.
+Most borrowers who choose ARMs do so because they want to get lower introductory rates and don't plan on staying in the home for any longer than this introductory low-rate period.
+ARMs are risky if property values decrease and borrowers can't sell or refinance their loan.